jnguyen1098/stately/README.md

 ## Testing

+In the `examples/` folder there is a `makefile` you can use to run all the example programs.

 In creating my example FSAs I create self-checking test harnesses that (usually) rely on test cases of the form:

 ```c